Voce d’Amore (Voice of Love)

 Act 5: La luce ritrovata (Light Reclaimed)

-• In the court, Pietro and Margherita, with Nunzia’s help, publicly unveil Giovanni's schemes.
+• In court, Pietro and Margherita, with Nunzia’s help, publicly unveil Giovanni's schemes.
 Disgraced, he is expelled from the opera world.

 • In Florence, Laura and Benedetto meet under olive trees.
-She says softly, “Nessuna ironia stavolta.”
+She says softly: “Nessuna ironia stavolta.”
 (No irony this time.)
-He replies, “Solo significato.”
+He replies: “Solo significato.”
 (Only meaning.)

 • At Lake Como, Francesco and Margherita glide across the water in a duet, “Onde del Cuore” (Waves of the Heart), while Benedetto and Laura stroll along the shore in quiet companionship.